 Member of the WONCA Informatics Working party (World Organisation of Family Doctors) (97-ongoing) List owner GP-UK (JISCmail) 96-02 and Member since 02, List Owner INFOgov (JISCmail) 07-present, List owner GP-WONCA 96-01 and WONCA Webmaster 96-01

-During the past 10 years I have been an invited speaker to delegates at a range of academic, policy and practitioner/manager conferences and workshops on a range of issues including digital health, digital social care, partnership working and information sharing including presentations to: Cabinet Office, DCLG/ODPM, ESRC, Public Sector Forums, eGov Monitor, Socitm, Ark-Media, KableNet/Guardian, Capita Conferences, External Funding Bulletin, London Business Conferences, Integrated Care Network, IDeA/LGA, ADSS/ADASS and BJHC.
+During the past 15 years I have been an invited speaker to delegates at a range of academic, policy and practitioner/manager conferences and workshops on a range of issues including digital health, digital social care, partnership working and information sharing including presentations to: Cabinet Office, DCLG, ESRC, Public Sector Forums, Public Policy Exchange, eGov Monitor, Socitm, Ark-Media, KableNet/Guardian, Capita Conferences, External Funding Bulletin, London Business Conferences, Integrated Care Network, LGA, ADASS and BJHC.

-Over the course of the last decade I have been PI or CI of funding of nearly £4m from a range of sources including Research Councils/Agencies (including ESRC, EPSRC, NIHR, TSB/Innovate UK, JISC, EC Framework Programmes), and national government departments (including Cabinet Office, DCLG, DH) and a range of other international, national and regional bodies (see below for details).
+Over the course of the last decade I have been PI or CI of a projects for Research Councils/Agencies (including ESRC, EPSRC, NIHR, Innovate UK, JISC, EU Framework Programmes), national government departments (including Cabinet Office, DCLG, DH) and a range of other international, national and regional bodies (see below for details).